 The Select Committee has revealed that several State Department officials, other than Ms. Clinton, as well as non-State Department individuals with whom Ms. Clinton interacted in furtherance of her official duties, also used private email accounts to communicate with Ms. Clinton about official business.[xx]
 According to Chairman Gowdy, “[s]ince the Secretary used exclusively personal email, and several State Department officials also used personal email, there can be no assurance any and all of her relevant emails conducted between two private accounts would have been captured in Secretary Clinton’s review of documents.”

 Chairman Gowdy’s letter highlighted the problematic way in which Ms. Clinton conducted her search for relevant documents.
 Ms. Clinton’s official statement from her March 10, 2015 press conference explained that the process was simply one in which search terms were employed to return what she considered to be the responsive documents.

-    The problem with Ms. Clinton’s approach to have private employees, whom did not have the authority to decide what does or doesn’t count as a federal record, relates to creation of another legal matter.
+The problem with Ms. Clinton’s approach to have private employees, who did not have the authority to decide what does or doesn’t count as a federal record, relates to the creation of another legal matter.
 Further, when Ms. Clinton was making these choices, she was acting as a private citizen, not a government employee.